datawire/ambassador-docs/docs/emissary/2.2/topics/install/upgrade/yaml/emissary-1.14/emissary-2.2.md

    **in the same namespace as your existing $productName$ 1.14.2 installation**.
 It's important to use the same namespace so that the two installations can see the same secrets, etc.

-   We publish two manifests for different namespaces.
-Use only the one that matches the namespace into which you installed $productName$ 1.14.2:
+   Ambassador Labs publishes three manifests for different namespaces.
+Use only the one that matches the namespace where you installed $productName$ 1.14.2:

    - [`emissary-emissaryns.yaml`] for the `emissary` namespace; or
    - [`emissary-defaultns.yaml`] for the `default` namespace.